Application for First-Year Admission

 Candidates who transfer from an accredited four-year college must complete no less than the last 12 units (48 semester hours) in residence at Albion.
 These students must also complete all degree requirements including the category requirements and the writing competence requirement.

-For more specific details regarding Albion's unit system and required course grades, refer to the Academic Regulations section of this catalog.
+For more specific details regarding Albion's unit system and required course grades, refer to p.
+108.

 Albion College welcomes applications from students from other countries.
 International students are offered the full range of academic programs, housing choices and student services available to all Albion College students.
 In addition, the College provides many support services specifically for international students including: airport transportation, a comprehensive orientation program, academic and personal counseling, immigration regulations advising, trips to local cultural sites, and host family and community programs.